 Option 1: Website Builder

 Good in-browser website design tools are the easiest way to build a website and get it up and running quickly.
-They often let you select your theme and then drag-and-drop content so that you can easily create a website — without the need for IT teams or coding skills.
+They often let you select your theme and then drag-and-drop content so that you can easily create a website, without the need for an IT team or coding skills.

-Website Builder from 123 Reg makes everything as easy as can be thanks to its user-friendly interface and intuitive features.
-You’ll find a wide range of themes and templates, making it easy to find a design that suits your needs.
-Most of the hard work of web design is done for you.
-Getting your business online is no more than a few clicks away.
+Website Builder from 123 Reg makes getting online simple, thanks to its user-friendly interface and intuitive features.
+You’ll find a wide range of themes and templates, making it easy to choose a design that suits your needs.
+Most of the hard work of web design is done for you, so getting your website online is just a few clicks away.

-You’ll get an email address to match your domain name, which is a great way to show your credibility and professionalism.
 You can scale up as your business grows, adding new features.
 You can even upgrade to a full ecommerce store with stock control and payment options.
-Website Builder offers robust SEO tools, helping your site rank higher in search engine results and attract more organic traffic.
+With the Website Builder Online Store you get robust SEO tools that can help your site rank higher in search engine results and attract more traffic.

 Learn more about creating a website with Website Builder